 The adventures of these hot-blooded characters wind tighter and tighter until a fiery, climatic day when Joe Gimmee, a local holy man with some peculiar ideas on how to acquire treasure from the gods, has promised a miracle.
 The one he produces is remarkable, and will change the lives of everyone who watches it unfold.
 Based solidly on historical facts with echoes of James A. Michener, The Ambassador’s Son is a thrilling tale of the South Pacific and adventure fiction at its finest.

-Homer H. Hickam, Jr., was born and raised in Coalwood, West Virginia.
-The author of Torpedo Junction, a Military History Book of the Month Club selection, as well as numerous articles for such publications as Smithsonian Air and Space and… More about Homer Hickam
+Homer Hickam was born and raised in Coalwood, West Virginia.
+The author of Torpedo Junction (a Military History Book-of-the-Month Club selection) as well as numerous articles for such publications as Air & Space/Smithsonian and American History Illustrated, he is a NASA payload training manager for… More about Homer Hickam

 Published by Random House Audio Mar 08, 2005| 821 Minutes| ISBN 9781415916865